momegas/megabots/README.md

 - ✈️ Work is managed in this project: https://github.com/users/momegas/projects/5/views/2
 - 🤖 Documentation bot: https://huggingface.co/spaces/momegas/megabots

-**The Megabots library can be used to create bots that:**
+**Megabots can be used to easily create bots that:**

 - ⌚️ are production ready, in minutes
 - 🗂️ can answer questions over documents
-- 💾 can connect to vector databases
+- 💾 can connect to vector databases and have memory
 - 🎖️ automatically expose the bot as a rebust API using FastAPI (early release)
 - 🏓 automatically expose the bot as a UI using Gradio